DataDog/stratus-red-team/docs/attack-techniques/AWS/aws.discovery.ec2-enumerate-from-instance.md

 <span style="font-variant: small-caps;">Warm-up</span>:

-- Create the prerequisite EC2 instance and VPC (takes a few minutes).
+- Create the prerequisite EC2 instance and VPC (takes a few minutes)

 <span style="font-variant: small-caps;">Detonation</span>:

 - Run the discovery commands, over SSM.
-The commands will be run under the identity of the EC2 instance role.
+The commands will be run under the identity of the EC2 instance role

 ## Instructions